Shira Perlmutter: Early life and education

 Shira Perlmutter was born in 1956 to Felice Davidson Perlmutter and Daniel Perlmutter.
 Her mother was a professor at Temple University in social work, nonprofit management, and social policy and her father was a professor of chemical and biomolecular engineering at the University of Pennsylvania.
 Her maternal grandfather, Samuel Davidson (1903–1989), emigrated from the Bessarabian town of Floreşti to Canada in 1919 and then, with her grandmother, Chaika Newman, to New York.

 Perlmutter and her two siblings, Tova and Saul, were raised in the Mount Airy neighborhood of Philadelphia and educated at Quaker schools.
-Her brother, Saul Perlmutter, received the Nobel Prize in physics along with three others in 2011 for their discovery that that the universe's expansion is accelerating.
+Her brother, Saul Perlmutter, received the Nobel Prize in physics along with two others in 2011 for their discovery that that the universe's expansion is accelerating.

 Perlmutter is a graduate of Harvard University, which awarded her an A.B. degree in linguistics.
 She earned her J. D. degree from the University of Pennsylvania Law School.